NORMAN J. CLEMENT RPH., DDS.,

 If standing against DEA’s abuses by redefining medical science procedures, their lies, and deceptions perpetrated by this Federal Institution (DEA), then we are one more set of uppity arrogant Black N-Word SOB’s the DEA, DOJ, or anyone else just don’t have to like.

 Because we stand and rise against to oppose this system of injustice, which treats licensed Black pharmacists as common drug dealers, we will put an end to the United States Drug Enforcement as an agency of Government, through Congressional Oversight and wisdom and put an end automatically defining degree people of color as arrogant.
 We have learned from our ancestors, “just to sit still would be a sin:”

 “There is no human activity you can ever perform that will ever lift the shroud of this racial constructs in this system the restraint is the color of your skin”

 COMPOUNDING IS NOT MANUFACTURING NEVER HAS AND NEVER WILL BE!!

 Compounding is an integral part of pharmacy practice and is essential to the provision of health care.
 Compounding is defined in several ways according to the Guidelines for Compounding Practices we quote these definitions verbatim from Chapter 795 of the United States Pharmacopeia (USP)

 Compounding can be as simple as the addition of a liquid to a manufactured drug powered or as complex as the preparation of a multicomponent parenteral nutrition solution.
-In general, compounding differs from manufacturing in that compounding involves a specific practitioner-patient-pharmacist relationship, the preparation of relatively small quantity of medication, and different conditions of sale.
+In general, compounding differs from manufacturing in that compounding involves a specific practitioner-patient-pharmacist relationship, the preparation of a relatively small quantity of medication, and different conditions of sale.